jlevy/kmd/README.md

 ### API Key Setup

 You will need API keys for all services you wish to use.
-Configuring OpenAI, Anthropic, Groq (for Llama 3), Deepgram (for transcriptions) and Firecrawl (for web crawling and scraping) are recommended.
+Configuring OpenAI, Anthropic, Groq (for Llama 3), Deepgram (for transcriptions), Firecrawl (for web crawling and scraping), and Exa (for web search) are recommended.

 These keys should go in the `.env` file in your current directory.